 Can I migrate off a white-label later?

-- Wallet/ledger history format and retention period
+- Wallet and ledger history format and retention period

 How are chargebacks handled?